7 Winning Ways When Working in an International Environment

 This will help build trust and bridge the gaps in both knowledge and understanding.
 It will increase confidence and create an atmosphere of collaboration.

-Using respectful language to ensure they are not making assumptions.
-We can do this by frequently checking to understand; then encouraging them to remain respectful of possible different language interference and world views.
+We can use respectful language to ensure they are not making assumptions.
+We can do this by frequently checking to understand and then encouraging them to remain respectful of possible different language interference and world views.

-When working cross-culturally we must speak from the heart and stay truly present and authentic.
-In the multi-national teams I support, we focus on the positive energy we bring to our interactions and how deep listening and speaking from the heart is so essential.
+When working cross-culturally, we must speak from the heart and stay truly present and authentic.
+In the multi-national teams I support, we focus on the positive energy we bring to our interactions and the essentiality of deep listening and speaking from the heart.

-Finding an open and trusting space where real insights emerge.
+Finding an open and trusting space where real insights emerge is essential.
 These elements are even more essential when working with different team cultures and unconscious biases.

-When setting up for remote international team meetings is to share David Grove’s coaching technique called Clean Language (See “Coaching Skills for Leaders in the Workplace” Chapter 11) this ensures misunderstandings are kept to a minimum.
-It is amazing how many assumptions we make on a daily basis and this methodology helps to remove them. (pg 136) it is highly respectful and enables teams to bring greater clarity to their communications.
+When setting up remote international team meetings, share David Grove’s coaching technique called Clean Language (See “Coaching Skills for Leaders in the Workplace” Chapter 11).
+This ensures misunderstandings are kept to a minimum.
+It is amazing how many assumptions we make on a daily basis, and this methodology helps to remove them (pg 136).
+It is highly respectful and enables teams to bring greater clarity to their communications.

-When considering the pitfalls of remote leadership with international teams we discuss how to be clear, tolerant, and flexible yet still able to meet expectations.
-Reminding ourselves that some cultures may value greater reflection and need more time for decision-making.
+When considering the pitfalls of remote leadership with international teams, we discuss how to pivot to winning ways by being clear, tolerant, and flexible yet still able to meet expectations.
+We remind ourselves that some cultures may value greater reflection and need more time for decision-making.

-We consider the possible stressful elements of working remotely with teams who come from different cultural backgrounds.
-To be mindful of the confusion caused by jargon and the different forms of communication, such as email, Zoom, and Skype.
-Noticing and respecting differences in style and delivery then adapting our own preferred style accordingly.
+We consider the possible stressful elements of working remotely with teams from different cultural backgrounds.
+We should be mindful of the confusion caused by jargon and the various forms of communication, such as email, Zoom, and Skype.
+We should notice and respect differences in style and delivery and adapt our preferred style accordingly.

-When working with remote international teams – What other factors do we need to consider to get to winning ways?
+When working with remote international teams, what other factors do we need to consider to achieve success?

-These 7 winning ways will enable leaders and coaches to support both individuals and teams in an increasingly remote and international environment.
+These seven winning ways will enable leaders and coaches to support individuals and teams in an increasingly remote and international environment.

 Experienced Professional ICF Executive Coach & CSA Dip Supervisor